encontreumnerd/ruby-aws-cookbooks/encontreumnerd/README.md

 ## Description

-This cookbook is used to setup iCook app properly.
+This cookbook is used to setup Encontre um Nerd app properly.

 ## Attributes